fedash/Computing-Data-Analysis/README.md

 ---
 ### 2. Yelp Web Scraping - German Cuisine Restaurants Analysis
   I scraped Yelp to gather data on German cuisine restaurants in Erlangen and ranked them by computing their weighted ratings.
 The top picks were then plotted on a map for easy location spotting.

 ---
+### 3. GitHub Repos Dive using API
+Tapped into GitHub's API to fetch the top 1000 repos, looking at stars, forks, and hot topics.
+Visualized key trends and spotted which topics grab the most attention.

+---